Information for Faculty and Staff

 The department’s research is used to update the following notifications:

-The NC-SARA agreement allows us to offer limited out-of-state learning placements but does not have any effect on requirements to have supervised field experiences approved by agencies or boards responsible for professional requirements in some states.
+- Certain state agencies or boards responsible for professional requirements may mandate that supervised field experiences receive their approval.
 It is the department’s responsibility to ensure compliance with any requirements before placing a student in an out-of-state learning placement.

 Contact Information